ska-sa/spead2/doc/recv-chunk.rst

 <spead2::recv::stream_config::set_stream_id>` when constructing each stream;
 it is available as an attribute of the corresponding chunks.

-When the stream is stopped (either by the user or due to network activity), both ringbuffers are stopped too.
+When the stream is stopped by the user, both ringbuffers are stopped too.
 This makes sharing ringbuffers appropriate only when the streams have the same lifetime.
+However (since version 3.6.0), if a stream is stopped due to network activity, the free ringbuffer is not stopped, and the data ringbuffer is only stopped if this was the last stream sharing the ringbuffer.

 Examples
 --------